fabianlischka/InfoSec101/p2-WhatToDoNext.md

 ### What to do: Mac - If you have a Weekend

-- Enable FileVault (Disk Encryption), best overnight (System Preferences -> Security & Privacy -> FileVault)
+- Enable FileVault (Disk Encryption).
+It requires a system restart, then works in the background to encrypt your disk.
+(System Preferences -> Security & Privacy -> FileVault)
 - (in Safari -> Preferences -> Privacy, occasionally remove all website data.
 Note that you'll have to log in fresh to all websites, so only do this if you know all your passwords, or have a password manager)
 - Get started with a Password Manager
     - If you're only on Safari (Mac and iOS), Keychain is great